by Santo Nicotera

 Santo has been an SRI ‘Critical Friendship’ trained facilitator since 1997, has co-designed and facilitated these trainings across the country, and has facilitated/co-facilitated the last three PLC Summer Institutes in Tucson in June 2016, 2017, and 2018.

-Taylor received her SRI ‘Critical Friendship’ facilitator training in June 2015, co-facilitates one of three PLCs formed out of the combined teaching faculty from our three demonstration schools, and co-facilitated the PLC Summer Institute in Tucson in June 2017.
+Deb has been an SRI ‘Critical Friendship’ trained facilitator since June 2017 and co-facilitates one of three PLCs formed out of the combined teaching faculty from our three demonstration schools.